avaughn271/AdmixtureBayes/README.md

 **--thinning_rate** (optional) The thinning rate of the sample thinning step (which occurs after the burn-in step).
 Deafult value is 10.

+**--slower** (optional) If this flag is used, then the necessary information to plot the top trees with branch estimates  will be computed.
+By default, this is not done as this can be a very slow process when the number of admixture events is large.

  ## This step produces (in the current working directory)

-**result_file** This file contains the list of samples that is retained after burn-in and thinning.
+***result_file*** This file contains the list of samples that is retained after burn-in and thinning.
 A few lines describing the burn-in and thinning process are also printed to the console.

 ## (3) makePlots